nandoflorestan/pluserable/README.rst

 (The ``kerno`` variable represents a global object for the domain model -- it does not know anything about the web framework.)
 At runtime pluserable finds the kerno instance at ``request.kerno``.
-In the future pluserable will be independent of the Pyramid web framework.
+In the future pluserable will support web frameworks other than Pyramid.

 Whether or not to have a "username" field